SolangePalominoSol123/DeepReSPred-front/README.md

 # DeepReSPred front-end project

-This is the front-end component of the Deep Repeat protein Structure Predictor tool.
+This is the front-end component of the Deep Repeat protein Structure Predictor tool, DeepReSPred.

 ## Installation